5 Symptoms of a Bad Starter Motor (And Replacement Cost)

 When you turn the key in the ignition, teeth on the starter motor engage with the flywheel or flex plate and spin the engine.
 The flywheel or flex plate is directly connected to the crankshaft, which pulls air and fuel into the combustion chamber as it rotates.
 Meanwhile, the spark plugs fire at a precisely calculated interval which allows the fuel inside the combustion chamber to be ignited.

 This whole process is crucial for an engine to turn on and function properly.
-If your starter fails, there is a very good chance you are going to be stranded.
+If your starter fails, there is a very good chance you are going to be stranded because you won’t be able to get the engine running again.

 Bad Starter Motor Symptoms

-When you have a starter motor that goes bad, the symptoms will be easy to recognize if you know what to look for.
-The best thing to do is to get your starter checked right away after you first notice these symptoms.
+It will be easy to recognize a starter motor that has gone bad or is in the process of doing so if you know what to look for.
+The best thing to do after first noticing these symptoms is to get your starter checked right away.

-Below are five common symptoms you can watch out for which indicate that your starter is bad and possibly needs to be replaced.
+Below are five common issues to watch out for which indicate that your starter is bad and possibly needs to be replaced.

 Warning: when troubleshooting your starter, be careful not to touch the thick wire that connects the positive terminal of the battery to the starter.
-This is a hot wire that may shock you.
-It’s best to disconnect the battery when working on the starter if possible.
+This is a “hot” (active electrical current-containing) wire that may shock you.
+It’s best to disconnect the battery when working on the starter.

-This will be the most obvious symptom that everyone should be able to notice.
-If you turn the key in your ignition and the engine won’t turn over, then the starter solenoid may be damaged or worn out Check the small electrical connector to the starter and make sure it hasn’t come unplugged over time.
+This is the most obvious clue.
+If you turn the key in your ignition and the engine won’t turn over, then the starter solenoid may be damaged or worn out.
+Check the small electrical connector to the starter and make sure it hasn’t come unplugged (which can happen due to vibrations in the vehicle over time).

 2) Smoke from Engine Bay